Spotify-buildweek/Spotify-Song-Suggestor/README.md

 # Spotify-Song-Suggestor
 Our goal with this project is to create an interactive app where a user inputs their favorite song/artist.
 Based on that input feedback is given to recommend similar songs to their input....to the nearest 5 songs.
 # App Instructions
+After clicking the link to the app, navigate to the search engine, from that search engine you will then enter your favorite artist or song.
+After inputing your results you will now discover new songs to the nearest five to listen to...Music awaits
 # Methods Used
 # Licenense
 MIT License